nix-community/poetry2nix/README.md

 **A.** By default, poetry2nix installs from source.
 If you want to give precedence to wheels, look at the `preferWheel` and `preferWheels` attributes.

+**Q.** Does poetry2nix use package definitions from nixpkgs' Python package set?

+**A.** poetry2nix overlays packages taken from the `poetry.lock` file on top of nixpkgs, in such a way that overlaid packages in nixpkgs are completely ignored.
+Any package that is used, but isn't in the `poetry.lock` file (most commonly [build dependencies](https://github.com/nix-community/poetry2nix/blob/master/overrides/build-systems.json)) is taken from nixpkgs.

 **Q.** How to prefer wheel installation for a single package?

 **A.** Override it and set `preferWheel = true` in that single package: